Showing posts with label René Cresté. Show all posts

 Louis Feuillade

-Cresté was also signed to a contract to the Gaumont Film Company in 1908.
+Cresté signed a contract with the Gaumont Film Company in 1908.
 Little is known of these first film appearances as they are considered lost.
 For Pathé he appeared in La chatte métamorphosée en femme/The cat transformed in a woman (Michel Carré, 1910) with Carlos Avril.

 In 1912 he began appearing in a series of mystery shorts directed by Léonce Perret for Gaumont.
 These films included La bonne hôtesse/The good hostess (Léonce Perret, 1912) with Suzanne Grandais, Le mariage de Suzie/Suzie’s Wedding (Léonce Perret, 1912) with Suzanne Grandais, and Par l’amour/By Love (Léonce Perret, 1913) with Jean Aymé.